kjaved0/atari-prediction-benchmark/README.md

 # Arcade prediction benchmark
-For benchmark policy evaluation on Atari.
-The policies are taken from pre-trained rainbow DQN agent from the Chiner RL model zoo [1].
+A prediction benchmark for pre-trained policies on Atari2600 games The policies are taken from pre-trained rainbow DQN agent from the Chainer RL model zoo [1].

-A small test policy for Pong with sample code is available in test.py.
+A small test policy for Pong with sample code is available in test.py, and the full policies are [here](https://drive.google.com/file/d/1ouaERgS5rt6KsX77JpULe8OcYehtsYXt/view?usp=sharing).

-Link to full policies: [Google drive](https://drive.google.com/file/d/1ouaERgS5rt6KsX77JpULe8OcYehtsYXt/view?usp=sharing).
+For each game, there are four epsilon-greedy policies with different epsilons.
+The epsilon values are 0.0, 0.05, 0.1, and 0.2.
+Epsilon 0.1 is a reasonable default.

 ## Run a policy
 Use `test.py` to replay a policy locally.